 Umpires and referees are a part of the sports team.
 They monitor and implement the games rules and regulations, so that the game is played fairly.
 They are mostly unnoticed and face pressure according to the level and type of the game.
 In major leagues or professional sports the use of technology like instant replay or hawk eye or computer software like team beep test, body byte helps reduce the pressure on umpires, referees or sports officials to make decisions.
 This job involves more of dealing with data and details with predefined procedure and rules.
 Example of few baseball umpires who started their career with minor leagues and high school baseball matches are - Mitch Johnson, Lenny Weg, Jarid Putman, John Rogers and Mike Pesca.

 - Umpires, referees and sport officials, officiate sporting events or games or competitions by maintaining the rules and regulation of the game, so that the game is played fairly.

-- They need to observe the performance of the players and pass their judgement to give scores, points, penalties accordingly.
+- They need to observe the performance of the players and pass their judgment to give scores, points, penalties accordingly.

 - They need to signal the players or other sports officials against any infractions, settle claims and complains.

-- They inspect the equipments and examine players to ensure safety.
+- They inspect the equipment and examine players to ensure safety.

 - Schedule work activities, control and track the game start, stop and break time.